Data protection

 Value: pl1046149876.614422590111841788-4

-Purpose: This cookie collects information about your actions on websites that have a Vimeo video embedded to them.
+Purpose: This cookie collects information about your actions on webpages that have embedded a Vimeo video.

-Note: These two cookies are set every time as soon as you are on a website that has a Vimeo video embedded to it.
-If you watch the video and click a button such as “share” or “like”, additional cookies will be set.
-These can also be third-party cookies such as _ga or _gat_UA-76641-8 from Google Analytics or _fbp from Facebook.
-The exact cookies that are set depends on your interaction with the video.
+Note: These two cookies are always set as soon as you are on a webpage with an embedded Vimeo video.
+If you watch the video and click the button to “share” or “like” the video, additional cookies will be set.
+These also include third-party cookies such as _ga or _gat_UA-76641-8 from Google Analytics or _fbp from Facebook.
+The exact cookies that are set here depend on your interaction with the video.

-The following list will show a selection of cookies that could be placed when you interact with a Vimeo video:
+The following list shows a selection of possible cookies that are set when you interact with the Vimeo video:

 Name: _abexps